Director, Office Administration

 Associate Director, New Parent Program

 Kassi provides support to our new families and manages our early intervention outreach work.
-Kassi also helps lead DSAMn's DEI initiatives as a member of our employee-led DEI Council.
+Kassi also helps lead DSAMn's DEI initiatives as a member of our employee-led DEI Council as well as leads Multicultural Group Events.
 Prior to joining DSAMn, Kassi worked as an Early Childhood Special Education Birth-2 Teacher for 11 years.
 She has experience with home visiting, caregiver coaching, service coordination, special education paperwork, and evaluation and assessment.
 Kassi is an advocate for individuals with disabilities, mental health, and antiracism work.

 Director, Parent Groups